m-0day/XWing_Dice_Sim/README.md

 The widget accurately plots dice rolls for 1-5 attack dice, 1-5 defense dice, target lock (yes/no), attack focus (yes/no), defense focus (yes/no) and 0-2 defensive evade tokens.
 All in all this is 600 different plots in one widget.

 ## But Why Do This?
-Are you insane?

-Maybe, but A) this is a fun game that I play it with my 8 year old so I value the bonding.
+A) this is a fun game that I play it with my 8 year old so I value the bonding.
 My son has a built-in sense of probabilities but this is the perfect opportunity to teach him about probability theory.
+And
-And B) I would be tempted forever do this anyway but try to do it in my head, do it badly, and then feel not so great about it.
+B) I would be tempted forever do this anyway but try to do it in my head, do it badly, and then feel not so great about it.

 ### Teaching opportunity.